tel/saltine/README.md

 # Todos

-1. Remove transformers dependency
-2. Tests for Hash
+* Tests for Hash
-3. Tests for ScalarMult
+* Tests for ScalarMult
-4. Typesafe keys to prevent buffer size errors
+* Typesafe keys to prevent buffer size errors
-5. Extract unit tests from "[Cryptography in NaCl](http://cr.yp.to/highspeed/naclcrypto-20090310.pdf)"
+* Extract unit tests from "[Cryptography in NaCl](http://cr.yp.to/highspeed/naclcrypto-20090310.pdf)"